CodyNjos/utilities/README.md

 # Utilities

 A collection of browser-based developer tools built with React + TypeScript + Vite.
-No servers, no tracking — everything runs in the browser.
+No backend, no tracking — everything runs in the browser.

 https://tools.njos.dev/